 We’d recommend beginners to delve into SEO learning with Wix’s guides.
 In terms of helpful guides, you can use Wix’s knowledge base for both products with guides on how you can improve your site’s SEO.
-Further information can be found in our Wix SEO review here.
+Further information can be found in our Wix SEO review.

 From the research we’ve done, Wix came out as the best website builder for help and support.
-It’s knowledge base is clean, clear and returns accurate search results – what we loved about the Wix support was that you can get help directly in the editor as you’re editing your site.
+Its knowledge base is clean, clear, and returns accurate search results – what we loved about the Wix support was that you can get help directly in the editor as you’re editing your site.
 You simply hit the question mark and you’re able to get answers quickly.

-Both versions offer the same help but we think the Editor just edges it here, simply because there’s more information in the knowledge base and you can directly get help within the editor itself.
+Both versions offer the same help but we think the Wix Editor just edges it here, simply because there’s more information in the knowledge base and you can directly get help within the editor itself.
 Sorry ADI, we’re sure you’ll catch up.

 The main point to take away is that both can be great depending on what you’re looking for in a website builder.

 Wix Editor gives you complete control over the look and feel of your site.
-There are hundreds of apps to choose from and tons of useful support in their knowledge base.
+There are over 300 apps to choose from and therefore best for online stores and brands that want control over customization.